 The following relocation options will be available to Clarendon Hill residents relocated due to redevelopment, in accordance with a lottery procedure detailed in Section II.
 E. Relocation Lottery above.
 SHA will make every effort to accommodate household preference but cannot guarantee a specific unit type to any household.

 Transfer to an on-site unit or to another unit within the SHA portfolio.
 Some households will have the option of relocating to a public housing unit at Clarendon Hill or a unit in another SHA development, as vacancies arise.
 As displaced persons, these households will have “super-priority” status and, therefore, be offered units before other SHA transfers or new applicants.
 The temporary on-site relocation option will only be available to residents in the first phase of relocation.
-There are currently 11 vacant units at Clarendon Hill and the SHA estimates an average of 30 units become available for occupancy on an annual basis (16 in the state portfolio, 14 in the federal portfolio).
+There are currently 11 vacant units at Clarendon Hill in Phase 2 and the SHA estimates an average of 30 units become available for occupancy on an annual basis (16 in the state portfolio, 14 in the federal portfolio).

 Subsidized housing outside of the SHA portfolio.
 Some households may have the option of relocating into subsidized housing outside of the SHA portfolio.
 HOU staff have conducted an exhaustive search of affordable housing developments located near Clarendon Hill, including housing in Somerville, Cambridge, Arlington, Medford and Everett.
 Among the units to most likely be available for occupancy at the time Clarendon Hill Phase I relocation commences include Jefferson Park, a 104-unit Cambridge Housing Authority development, and 402 Rindge Avenue, a Just-a-Start development which will have 39 newly renovated units available for occupancy by late spring/early summer.
 See Appendix G: Affordable Family and Elderly Housing Local to Clarendon Hill.